-Factory of the future is all about the improvements, changes and disruptions likely to happen thanks to new technologies, cobots, big data, regulations or social changes.
+The concept of the Smart Factory or Industry 4.0 (called Industry of the future in France) is all about the improvements, changes and disruptions likely to happen thanks to new technologies, cobots, big data, regulations or social changes.
 The old economies try to invent a new future for industry that once made their strength, find new ways to create value and growth and hopefully jobs.

 This portal is intended as an observatory as well as a prospective thinking lab.Follow @HOHMANN_Chris